-Harlequin was fine.
+Harlequinn was fine.
 After an exhausting few days I didn’t want this to ever happen again.
 If I only knew a houseplant could kill my cat?
 I didn’t see any labels, nothing says POISON for customers to see.
-Since then I brought it upon myself to do my homework and not to purchase plants blindly or emotionally.
+Since then, I brought it upon myself to do my homework and not to purchase plants blindly or emotionally.

 I’m probably not alone, and I’m sure I am not the only one with an experience like that.
-Years later, I own over 50 houseplants, all of these purchased and/or inherited with my cats in mind.
+Years later, I now own over 50 houseplants, all of these purchased and/or inherited with my cats in mind.
 I’ve never had to experience the Dracaena Episode again, as it came to be named.
-While I have a few toxic plants (I do own a few pothos), they are kept suspended from the ceiling and, no matter what super climbing power my cats have, they cannot reach them.
+While I have a few toxic plants (I do own a few Monsteras), they not bothered by cat paws.

-With the help of the ASPCA website, which houses a plethora of information on toxic plants and pets, I have compiled many lists dividing plants into safe, marginally safe, and unsafe categories.
-I created leaf&paw to share that knowledge with all of you, so you don’t have to sacrifice a dracaena to a New York winter and a day of your well-being to live harmoniously with pets and plants.
+With the help of the ASPCA website, which houses a plethora of information on safe plants and toxic plants, I have compiled many lists dividing plants into safe, marginally safe, and unsafe categories.
+I created Leaf & Paw to share that knowledge with all of you.
+Now, you don’t have to sacrifice a Dracaena to a New York winter and a day of your well-being to live harmoniously with pets and plants.